April 18-20, 2023

 Every day, we advocate for legislation that fulfill the Council’s legislative priorities by building relationships with legislators and their staff.
-Advocacy Days is a chance for you to hear about these efforts and learn how you can get involved with the important issues facing people who are blind or visually impaired in Wisconsin.
+Advocacy Days is a chance for you to hear about these efforts and learn how you can become an effective advocate on the important issues facing people in Wisconsin who are blind or visually impaired.

-You can view and download our legislative briefing documents covering Civil Rights, Education, Employment, Healthcare, and Transportation.
+You can view and download our legislative briefing documents covering Civil Rights, Education, Employment, Healthcare, Transportation, and Accessible Absentee Voting.
 More information on these issues and other policies can be found on our Advocacy page.

 Council Board Secretary, La Crosse, Wisconsin